mitogen-hq/mitogen/docs/ansible.rst

 How Modules Execute
 -------------------

-Ansible usually modifies and recompresses a module each time it runs on a target, work that must be repeated for every playbook step.
-With the extension much of this work is pushed to the target, allowing pristine copies of the module to be cached by the target, reducing the necessity to re-transfer modified modules for every invocation.
+Ansible usually modifies, recompresses and reuploads modules every time they run on a target, work that must be repeated by the controller for every playbook step.

+With the extension any modifications are done on the target, allowing pristine copies of modules to be cached, reducing the necessity to re-transfer modules for each invocation.
+Unmodified modules are uploaded once on first use and cached in RAM for the remainder of the run.

 **Binary**
     * Native executables detected using a complex heuristic.
     * Arguments are supplied as a JSON file whose path is the sole script parameter.
-    * Downloaded from the master on first use, and cached in the target for the remainder of the run.

 **Module Replacer**
     * Python scripts detected by the presence of ``#<<INCLUDE_ANSIBLE_MODULE_COMMON>>`` appearing in their source.
-    * This type is not yet supported.
+    * Not yet supported.

 **New-Style**
     * Python scripts detected by the presence of ``from ansible.module_utils.``